TS Royalist (1971): Opportunities

 Trips are also taken abroad regularly, such as to the Channel Islands and to France, Belgium and in some cases, the Netherlands and Germany.
 Also, during the Tall Ships race period, 'Royalist' can visit other countries of Europe.
 She is also a guest at Brest Festival, FR.

 For around four or five weeks of the year, for The Tall Ships' Races, Royalist becomes a racing ship.
 During this period, only cadets who are over 16 years of age are allowed to crew her.
 This period usually involves a crew taking her to the start of the race (1 week duration).
 Then, the race crew come on board, and race 'Royalist' against other Class A ships in the race, which are from all over the world (2 week duration).
 When the race finishes, yet another crew come aboard, and bring her back home (2 week duration).

 Cadets can gain various qualifications when they complete a week on board TS 'Royalist'.
 Mainly Offshore Hand 1 and Offshore Hand 2.
 Later qualifications such as Offshore Seaman, and Offshore Watch leader are usually held by Cadets with experience on board the Royalist, but it is generally required, especially for Offshore Watch Leader, that Cadets wishing to gain these qualifications also have experience on board the Yachts TS 'Vigilant' or the sister TS 'City Liveryman'.

 Voyages aboard the Royalist, Vigilant and City Liveryman can count towards RYA qualifications such as day skippers.

 Replacement

 On 26 July 2013 a £4.8 million contract was awarded to Spanish shipyard Astilleros Gondan S.A and designers Acubens, to build the Sea Cadets' new 21st Century flagship which will take thousands of cadets on offshore voyages.
 The replacement - also called TS Royalist was launched on 19 December 2014, and entered service in the spring of 2015.

 The innovative design offers greater use of space, with better all-round sailing ability and performance.
 Faster and easier to handle than Royalist, the new ship will also be more economical to run.
 This makes it ideal for offering young people offshore sailing, helping them to learn greater seamanship and sailing skills.
 The ship is expected to be in service for 40 years.

+Races

+In 2025, TS Royalist competed in the tall ships race (le Havre-Dunkirk and Dunkirk-Aberdeen). she had two different crews for the two different legs.

+for the le Havre to Dunkirk race they came 2nd in class.
+The crew also won best in crew parade in Le Havre before the races began.
+For the Dunkirk to Aberdeen crew the came 4th in the race. each crew was on board for 2 weeks. and photos can be seen on the sea cadets offshore Instagram page.